 I don’t need any of that crap, and if I ever purchased some from you in the past as a show of support, I regret that decision so much right now because it has apparently given you license to hit up my DMs and text messages with non-stop requests to join this online party, come to that evening event, check it out check it out CHECK IT OUTTTTTTT!

 I’m not hating on you for finding something that brings you joy or money.
 I support that shit.
 What I DON’T support, though, is this behavior that has gone from friendly messaging to straight up stalker-style harassment.

 If you send me a message and I don’t respond, sure.
 Follow up once.
 ONCE.
 But after I’ve politely declined or dodged your notes for the 15th time, learn to take NO for an answer.
 On top of being just plain rude, you are turning what was once an amicable personal relationship into a nightmare avoidance mission.

-Go on and get yours, girl (or guy).
+Go on and get yours.
 I’m behind that.
 But don’t count on your ceaseless contact to somehow convince me to sink myself into bankruptcy or loss of sanity so you can achieve your diamond status and maybe one day get that Mercedes the nice lady at the

 cult meeting seller conference promised was on your horizon.

 I’ve got my own shit to get locked down; if and when I’m able to help out, you better believe I’ll hit you up and throw down on some of that.
 Until then, unless you want me to start incessantly messaging YOU with a GoFundMe link every time I’m running low on cash for groceries, kindly back off.